studersi/test-4/tutorial-8/README.md

 Incoming average:   0.3440    Median   0.0000    Standard deviation   1.2656
 ```

-It seems, we are almost done.
+It seems that we are almost done.
 What rules are behind these remaining alerts?

 ```bash